 - Mixed Investment 0-35% Shares funds - can only invest up to 35% in shares, so are likely to hold the most in bonds.

-The Targeted Absolute Return and Total Return sectors are different.
-Funds in these sectors use various strategies to try and minimise, or at least reduce, the impact of falling stock markets.
+The Targeted Absolute Return sector is different.
+These funds use various strategies to try and minimise the impact of falling stock markets.
 They can perform quite differently from more traditional funds.

 Mixed Investment – funds in these sectors are useful for investors who know roughly how much stock market risk they’re willing to take and prefer a balanced, diversified portfolio looked after by a professional fund manager.
-At the more cautious end of the scale are funds in the Mixed Investment 0-35% Shares and 20-60% Shares sectors.
-Funds in the Flexible and 40-85% Shares sectors are more adventurous.
+More cautious investors tend to prefer the Mixed Investment 0-35% Shares and 20-60% Shares sectors.
+Funds in the Flexible and 40-85% Shares sectors tend to attract more adventurous investors.